-Talk to your loved one about financial abuse.
 Protecting your loved one from financial abuse starts with talking to them about their current financial status, their current mental status, and the reality of financial abuse.
-“The difficulty of discussing financial issues was one of the most common problems raised by professionals undertaking safeguarding work with people with dementia,” stated the Alzheimer's Society report.
-“Finances are often seen as a personal or private matter for most of people, and many are reluctant to admit they are having difficulties, or have been scammed or similar.
-Without these discussions, however, practitioners found it hard to talk with families.
-Being able to ask relatives the right questions can help to detect signs that someone is at risk.”
+“The difficulty of discussing financial issues was one of the most common problems raised by professionals undertaking safeguarding work with people with dementia," suggested the Alzheimer's Society report guiding such discussions can help detect signs that someone is at risk.

-Prevent cold-calling.
-Nearly two-thirds of those surveyed for the Alzheimer's Society report said the person they cared for had been approached or cold-called with unsolicited financial offers.
-This increases the risk that they will fall prey to a scam.
-Consider adding your loved one's phone number to the National Do-Not-Call List.
+Nearly two-thirds of those surveyed by the Alzheimer's Society report said the person they cared for had been approached or cold-called with unsolicited financial offers – an instant way scammers target their victims.
+Consider adding your loved one's phone number to the National Do-Not-Call List so fewer unwanted calls come through and reduce their chance of falling prey.
 For information on what calls are covered and how to get on the list, visit the Federal Trade Commission’s website.